mikeboensel/mikeboensel.github.io/_posts/2018-03-04-schoolyard-fights.md

 You could certainly argue that humility is valuable in education.
 There's always more to learn.
 There's a danger in ignorantly believing you know all there is to know, but clearly this is pretty extreme.

-I don't believe the source of the disconnect is malicious, rather...
+**I don't believe the source of the disconnect is malicious**, rather...

 # Students are from Saturn, Professors from Pluto

 We have 2 very different populations interacting in a course: graduate students (and former grad students) who are acting as professors, TAs, etc. and the students (largely undergrads, who will not go on to postgrad studies).
-Those groups have different success models.
+Those groups **have different success models.**

 As someone entering into this field, if I can apply and understand the basic principles in the real world, that's a fantastic outcome.
 I'll shake your hand and thank you for a great course.